Promoting Development: Chilean-German Triangular Cooperation in Latin America and the Caribbean

-Title: Chilean-German Projects within the Scope of the Regional Fund for the Promotion of Triangular Cooperation in Latin America and the Caribbean
+Title: Chilean-German Projects within the Scope of the Regional Fund for Triangular Cooperation with Partners in Latin America and the Caribbean

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Agencia de Cooperación Internacional (AGCI); cooperation agencies in various third countries
+Lead executing agency: Agencia de Cooperación Internacional (AGCI); Cooperation agencies/lead executing agencies of the respective partner countries

 As an emerging economy, Chile has established itself as an important partner of South-South and triangular cooperation in the region.
 Against the backdrop of its membership of the Organisation for Economic Co-operation and Development (OECD) and its graduation from the list of recipient states for official development assistance (ODA), innovative forms of cooperation, such as triangular cooperation, are playing an ever greater role.